Offer to Exchange

 secure your purchase., move with confidence., step-by-step.

+Your step-by-step guide on making your offer to purchase into a binding contract.
 This guide explains how to formalise your offer, what each party needs to do, and when the contract becomes binding.

 Step 2 - The Purchaser signs vendor statement (accepting receipt)